NOAA-GFDL/MDTF-diagnostics/diagnostics/MDSL/doc/MDSL.rst

 =====================================
 Last Update: 01/24/2025

-This POD computes model errors in mean dynamic sea level (MDSL) using an improved approach called Generalized Tri-Cornered Hat (GTCH).
+This POD computes model and reference product errors in time-mean dynamic sea level (MDSL) using a Generalized Three-Cornered Hat (GTCH)method.
 The POD computes MDSL errors for coastal, regional, and global domains.

 Model Data
 ----------